Revenue Reverend

 The southern part of Yemen (including the Colony and Protectorate of Aden) was under British control from the 1930s until independence, and subsequently became known as the Federation of South Arabia (1962-67), the People's Republic of South Yemen (1967-70) and the People's Democratic Republic of Yemen (1970-90).
 The northern part was a kingdom from 1918 onwards, and was then known as Yemen Arab Republic from 1962 until 1990.
 A new constitution to unite north and south was drafted in November 1989, and the united Republic of Yemen was declared on 22nd May 1990.

 Listed on this page are stamps of the southern part of Yemen from 1962 to 1990.
-Earlier issues will be listed under Aden.
+Earlier issues are listed under Aden.

 For stamps inscribed "